 - Dangerous conditions of public lands, buildings and parks

-- Dangerous roadways, bridges and guardrails
+- Dangerous and poorly maintained roadways, sidewalks, bridges and guardrails

-- Failing to warn of dangerous conditions
+- Failing to warn and/or correct dangerous conditions

 - Negligence of lifeguards at public pools, recreational facilities and schools

 - School district negligence caused by employees of the school